 3. Varkala, India

-This relaxed beach is easily accessed and boasts very inexpensive accommodation; and to boot it is 100% backpacker friendly.
-Generally speaking the food is good for Southeast Asian standards; but it’s not the greatest representation of the phenomenal food India is known for.
+This relaxed beach is easily accessed and boasts very inexpensive accommodation, and to boot, it is 100% backpacker friendly.
+Generally speaking, the food is good for Southeast Asian standards; but it’s not the greatest representation of the phenomenal food India is known for.
 If you want to meet people, it is very easy to chat anyone up in the bars and restaurants on the main path.
 If you like yoga, it has some of the cheapest yoga classes in South Asia with plenty of options.
-And there is always Ayurvedic message – a local specialty that shouldn’t to be missed; regular messages can also be found if you want to mix it up.
+And there is always Ayurvedic message – a local speciality that shouldn’t be missed; regular messages can also be found if you want to mix it up.

 4. Sihanoukville, Cambodia

-This epic place has great beaches, but Cambodia is less developed than Thailand and thus has less tourist services.
+This epic place has great beaches, but Cambodia is less developed than Thailand and thus has fewer tourist services.
 However, if you are looking for something more remote, this is the place.
 But don’t worry, you won’t be all alone; there is a growing backpacker scene, so it’s easy to meet people.
 Sihanoukville is about 4-5 hours from Phnom Penh.
-Frequent vans rides cost around $10 a pop.
-And of course plenty of low-cost airlines service Phnom Penh airport: AirAsia, Dragonair, JetStar Asia Airways, SilkAir, Tiger Airways, etc.
+Frequent vans ride cost around $10 a pop.
+And of course, plenty of low-cost airlines service Phnom Penh airport: AirAsia, Dragonair, JetStar Asia Airways, SilkAir, Tiger Airways, etc.

 5. Goa, India

-This is the iconic “hippy beach” and was the ultimate destination for the “Hippy Trail” in the 1960’s.
+This is the iconic “hippy beach” and was the ultimate destination for the “Hippy Trail” in the 1960s.
 In recent years the Goan beaches have become more developed and exclusive.
 Nevertheless, it remains a classic stop on any backpacking tour of Asia; it shouldn’t be missed.
-Of course Goan beaches like Anjuna and Baga have a great backpacker scene with amazing beach bars, restaurants, and of course clubs (the place has been around since the 60’s).
+Of course, Goan beaches like Anjuna and Baga have a great backpacker scene with amazing beach bars, restaurants, and of course clubs (the place has been around since the ’60s).
 The food is outstanding, especially by South Asia standards.
-And the restaurants are far cheaper than those in neighboring Sri Lanka.
+And the restaurants are far cheaper than those in neighbouring Sri Lanka.
 Many budget and non-budget airlines fly directly to the Goa Airport including some of India’s leading budget carriers: SpiceJet, IndiGo and GoAir.